ChangePool/WorkplaceDAO/docs/RealFi/SolutionScope.md

 * The RealFi DAO exists to facilitate cooperation benefitting RealFi and RealFi SPOs.
 * All members of the RealFi DAO are RealFi SPOs.
 Membership in the RealFi DAO is by invitation only.
 All RealFi SPOs receive an invitation to join and participate in the RealFi DAO as members.
-* RealFi SPOs participate in the RealFi Accelerator Program.
-RealFi determines participation in the RealFi Accelerator Program.
+* RealFi SPOs participate in the SPO Accelerator Program.
+RealFi determines participation in the SPO Accelerator Program.
 * All RealFi DAO members agree to remain committed to working constructively to seek resolution to conflict or differences that may arise in the RealFi DAO from time to time.
 * When RealFi DAO members are unable to resolve conflict successfully, then RealFi commits to being available to mediate, as a neutral third party.